-This Beet Salad with oranges and thinly sliced fennel is light, refreshing, and perfect for spring!
-Keep it vegan or add goat cheese
+This Beet Salad with fennel and oranges is light, refreshing, and perfect for spring!
+Serve it over greens or grains, and keep it vegan or add goat cheese!

 This Beet Salad with oranges and thinly sliced fennel is light, refreshing, and perfect for spring!
 Keep it vegan or add goat cheese!